Yandex Cloud

 While you are creating your backup, the cluster performance might degrade.

 When you restore a cluster from a backup, you create a new cluster with the backup data.
-If the cloud does not have sufficient resources to create such a cluster, you will not be able to restore your data from a backup.
-The average backup recovery speed is 10 MBps per database core.
+If your cloud does not have sufficient resources to create such a cluster, you will not be able to restore your data from the backup.
+The average backup restore speed is 10 MBps per database core.

 Important